Du au

 October 9 to 13, 2023

-• Moment Method in Optimization (short course, Monday and Tuesday), D. Henrion
+• Moment Method in Optimization by D. Henrion (short course).

 Workshop: Geometry of Polynomial System Solving, Optimization and Topology